 Jasper National Park is the largest national park within the Canadian Rocky Mountains and is located in Alberta, Canada.
 With mountains, glaciers, lakes, waterfalls, and more, this is a highly visited tourist destination for cyclists, hikers, and winter sports enthusiasts.

-If you are thinking of taking an e-bike trip throughout Jasper National Park, this article will tell you everything you need to know before you embark on your adventure!
+If you are thinking of visiting Jasper National Park by electric bike, this article will tell you everything you need to know before you embark on your adventure!

 Are e-bikes allowed in Jasper National Park?

 Yes!
 E-bikes that fit under the official definition of “pedal-assist e-bikes” are permitted on all trails and areas where traditional bicycles are permitted in Jasper National Park.

 An official pedal-assist e-bike must only provide power assistance when the bike is being pedaled.
 Additionally, the e-bike must not generate more than a 500W maximum power output, and it must stop its power assistance when traveling at a maximum of 32 km/h (20 mph).

 Lastly, e-bikes with a throttle are not considered pedal-assist e-bikes and are thus only allowed to be ridden on roads, not trails.

 How is Jasper National Park organized, is it ready for cycling?